Perfectoid towers and their tilts : with an application to the \'etale cohomology groups of local log-regular rings: Perfectoid towers and small tilts

 commutes (see Definition \ref{def1231SatN} for the notation; see also Corollary \ref{96TueN}). \end{itemize} \end{definition}

-\begin{remark} If $I_0$ is generated by a regular element in $R_\infty := \vil_{i \geq 0} R_i $, then the axiom (g) is satisfied automatically.
-If $I_{0}=(0)$, then the axiom (g) follows from the axioms (c) and (f).
-Consequently, the axiom (g) is satisfied if $R_\infty$ is a domain. \end{remark}
+\begin{remark} If $I_0$ is generated by an element whose image in $R_i$ is a non-zerodivisor for every $i \geq 0$, then the axiom (g) is satisfied automatically.
+If $R_1$ is reduced and $I_{0}=(0)$, then the axiom (g) follows from the axioms (d) and (f).
+Consequently, if every $t_i$ is injective and $\varinjlim_{i\geq 0}R_i$ is a domain, one can ignore the axiom (g) when checking that $(\{R_i\}_{i \geq 0}, \{t_i\}_{i \geq 0})$ is a perfectoid tower. \end{remark}

 We have some examples of perfectoid towers. \begin{example} \begin{enumerate} \item (\cf \cite[Definition 4.4]{Sh11}) Let $(R, \fm, k)$ be a $d$-dimensional unramified regular local ring of mixed characteristic $p>0$ whose residue field is perfect.
 Then we have